thelink2012/modloader/doc/readme/Readme.txt

         One thing to note is the "overriding rule" where files that got loaded late will override mods loaded first.
         For example, if you have mod A with a priority 100 and mod B with priority 1 and both replace LOADSCS.txd file, the LOADSCS that will get loaded is the one form B because it replaced what A did.

-    [*] Integrated with SA Limit Adjuster by Sacky Whenever any file named salimits.ini or salimits.sala are found, it will be readen by modloader.
-        More exactly because of a integration between SA Limit Adjuster by Sacky and modloader.
-        This integration was made because there's mods (gtaunited) that uses SALA without asi or similar files to take care of it.
-        We'll be in search of a way to remove this integration and make things independent.

     [*] Command line support
         Modloader support command line passed throught the game executable.